2526-MAREK/Image_View_MVVMS_DOT_NET_MAUI/README.md

 ## Introduction

 This program is a simple image viewer.
 It can be used to view png images, draws histograms and shows chunks of the image.
-Programm can store data about images in a database.
+Program can store data about images in a database.
 Program is based on .NET MAUI and runs image analysis python code in the background.
 Works best on Windows.

 ## Installation